ghidalgo3/ghidalgo3.github.io/_posts/2023-06-30-my-csharp-projects.markdown

 1. Project: The XML file that `msbuild` reads and builds.
 1. Target: A named _step_ in a build.
 Targets only sequence build actions, they are not the actions themselves.
 1. Task: The "functions" that `msbuild` calls during the build.
 Tasks can be built-in to `msbuild`, code that is evaluated at build time, or calls to arbitrary process.
-1. Propertiy: Simple named values that influence the build.
+1. Property: Simple named values that influence the build.
 All properties are strings ultimately.
 1. Item Groups: Named collections of items, often files but not necessarily.

 A good example is walking through what happens when you build a C# project.